-This program, offered by the EHC since 2008, provides experiential learning opportunities for undergraduate and graduate students, with the goal of enabling the region’s students to obtain real world experience and credentials for their resumes.
-The program requires students to create a professional quality work product that can be added to their portfolio or resume.
-Opportunities span the arts, science, business and education and include projects such as analyzing soil samples, creating botanical illustrations, developing ideas for green business opportunities, and researching native medicinal herbs.
-This past year, the EHC has provided hands-on learning opportunities for over 300 students as part of this program.
-Click here for more information.
+This program, offered by the EHC since 2008, provides experiential learning opportunities for 200 to 300 high school, college students, and adjudicated youth each year, enabling them to obtain real world experience and credentials for their resumes.
+The program requires student development of a professional quality work product while working with experienced professionals.
+Opportunities span the arts, science, business and education and include projects such as creating botanical illustrations, developing “green” business opportunities, conducting environmental studies, and student teaching.

 This program, offered in partnership with EHC academic partners and the Chesapeake Bay Foundation, teaches educators how to integrate experiential learning into the school curriculum, which has been shown in studies such as those conducted by the University of Maryland to increase learning retention by as much as 300%.
-It includes one day (click here), three day (click here), and five day programs (click here).
-For more information call 301-687-0664 or contact us.
+It includes one-day and multi-day programs.

 This program, offered in partnership with the Allegany and Garrett County Arts Councils, includes workshops that provide both new and experienced artists of all ages with the opportunity to explore the outdoors and capture their discoveries through the creative process.
 This program also includes providing "Art in the Schoolyard" experiences, offering an Art in the Outdoors Camp, hosting art exhibitions, and educating teachers on how to use art experiences to increase learning retention.